Mexit/AlpDock/README.md

 # AlpDock
-Alpine Linux with docker preinstalled (Live Image)
+Alpine Linux with `docker` and `podman` preinstalled (Live Images)

-AlpDock includes only minimum amount of software needed to run Docker and SSH server.
+AlpDock includes only minimum amount of software needed to run Docker, Podman and SSH server.

 ### Root account
 The root account does not have a password.
 To set it, type `passwd`.